KostiLaunonen/HrLimit-Calculator/README.md

 # HrLimit-Calculator

-A calculator to, well, calculate the recommneded heart rate limits during excersize for any given age.
+A calculator to, well, calculate the recommneded heart rate limits during exercise for any given age.